Keats/kickstart/README.md

 ## Changelog

+### 0.1.7 (unreleased)

+- Work with Git aliases
+- The crate now works as a library as well as a binary

 ### 0.1.6 (2018-08-02)

 - Add a `--no-input` flag to the main command to generate a template from defaults